 What do you think?

 About Joshua ScottJosh has been a pastor at Morgantown Community Church since 2005.
-He is currently studying at Asbury Theological Seminary, pursuing a Master of Divinity.
+He is currently studying at Western Kentucky University, pursuing a Master of Arts in Religion.
 Josh and his wife Carla have been married since June 2005, and they have one son, Cohen.
 Some of his favorite things are: being a coffee snob, The Office, West Virginia football, and reading great books.